BBBase-EHeresy-PPPub/PPPub/docs/battle_companies/good_battle_companies.md

 ### MORIA EXPEDITION

 Once, the Kingdom of Khazad-dûm was the pride of the Dwarven race, famed for its wealth and the mighty Dwarven lords that resided within its impressive stone halls.
-However, the coming of Durin’s Bane saw the fall of this great kingdom, which hence became known as Moria.
+However, the coming of Durin's Bane saw the fall of this great kingdom, which hence became known as Moria.
 Many centuries later, following the reclamation of Erebor, Balin led an expedition to take back Moria from the clutches of the Goblins that defiled its halls.

-During the early years of his expedition, the lord Balin would send bands of Dwarven warriors into Moria’s tunnels to clear them of Goblins and other creatures and retake them for the Dwarves.
+During the early years of his expedition, the lord Balin would send bands of Dwarven warriors into Moria's tunnels to clear them of Goblins and other creatures and retake them for the Dwarves.
 It was not unheard of for particularly successful companies to ask permission of their lord to head out, temporarily, into Middle-earth, to hone their skills and seek supplies and reinforcements to bring back to Moria.

 **STARTING BATTLECOMPANY**